UTM's Writing Center is a great resource for instruction in avoiding plagiarism and getting help with citations!

 Tips for paraphrasing:

 Ask for help!
 If you're unsure if something might be plagiarism, ask your professor, the Writing Center, or a librarian.
-It's also helpful to create several drafts of a paper and have someone read over it before you turn it in.
-Even if you think you've perfectly avoiding plagiarism, ask the Writing Center to help you make extra sure.
+It's also helpful to create several drafts and have someone read over it.
+Even if you think you've perfectly avoiding plagiarism, ask the Writing Center to help you be sure.